Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Patients with weakened immune defenses are particularly susceptible to developing pneumonia rapidly.
-It is for this reason that high clinical suspicion and detailed history taking is required at the initial evaluation.
+It is for this reason that high clinical suspicion and detailed history taking are required at the initial evaluation.
 An interprofessional team approach is needed in the management of pneumonia in immunocompromised patients.

 With evaluation across multiple disciplines, a team approach, and early intervention, positive outcomes can be achieved.